Nordic agrarian parties: History

 Compared to continental Europe, the peasants in the Nordic countries historically had an unparalleled degree of political influence.
 They were not only independent, but also represented as the fourth estate in the national diets, like in the Swedish Riksdag of the Estates.
-The agrarian movement thus precedes the labour movement by centuries in Sweden, Denmark, Finland and Norway.
+The agrarian movement thus precedes the labour movement by centuries in Iceland, Sweden, Denmark, Finland, and Norway.

 The first of the parties, Venstre in Denmark, was formed as a liberal, anti-tax farmers' party in 1870, uniting various groups of bondevenner (friends of the farmers) which had existed since the introduction of democracy in 1849.
 The rest of the parties emerged in the early 20th century, spurred by the introduction of universal suffrage and proportional representation across the region.
 Finland's Agrarian League was the first to be created in 1906, followed by the Agrarian Party in Norway in 1915.
 The Icelandic Progressive Party was founded in 1916 as a merger of two agrarian parties.
 Sweden's Agrarian Party, founded in 1921, emerged from the existing Lantmanna Party and its splinter groups.

 As the Scandinavian farming population declined, the parties moved towards becoming catch-all centrist parties by capturing some of the urban electorate.
 The Swedish Agrarian Party renamed itself to the Centre Party in 1958.
 The Norwegian and Finnish parties adopted the same name in 1959 and 1965 respectively.

 According to a 2022 study by Magnus Bergli Rasmussen, farmers' parties and farmer representatives had strong incentives to resist welfare state expansion, and farmer MPs consistently opposed generous welfare policies.

 After the end of Soviet rule in the Baltic countries, the Estonian Centre Party (established in 1991) and Lithuanian Centre Union (1993) were modelled explicitly on the Swedish example.
 The Latvian Farmers' Union of the post-communist era views the Nordic agrarian parties as models, too, aiming to be a centrist catch-all party instead of a pure single-interest party of farmers.

-In recent years, rural interest parties emerged outside of Northern and Baltic, such as the Farmer–Citizen Movement in the Netherlands or Free Voters in Germany.
+In recent years, rural interest parties emerged outside of the Nordic and Baltic region, such as the Farmer–Citizen Movement in the Netherlands.